QUAIL SEEDS

 Corn uses sunlight in a way that's unusual in our gardens but common in tropical plants.
 It's called C-4 photosynthesis and it makes corn (and its cousin sorghum) extremely fast-growing in summer, right through the hottest weather.

 Your job is to provide enough water and fertility to sustain that fast growth.
 It’s traditional to give corn a source of nitrogen in the furrow when planting.
-Manure, compost, alfalfa meal, fish hydrolysate, blood meal etc can be buried under the seeds.
+Manure, compost, alfalfa meal, fish emulsion, blood meal etc can be buried under the seeds.
 Make a deeper-than-normal furrow, put in the manure or whatever, then a layer of soil (easy to do by running a hoe along the edge).
 Then you can sprinkle your seeds into the furrow and cover.
 They should be 1" deep.
 Water well if needed, and be sure that your corn gets water as it grows.
 If the leaf tips turn brown or yellow, or the leaves get yellow streaks, or growth is slow, you probably need to water more.
 If water isn't available, thin the plants to avoid competition, and mulch well.

 When you're planting squash is the time to bury your kitchen waste, half-finished compost, rotten fruit, moldy dog food, or even dead gophers a foot (or 2 if it's dead or fishy) below the seeds or transplants.
 (More prosaically, use some feathermeal, alfalfa meal, or compost.)
 They are great pioneer plants in new gardens--just cut down the weeds, put down cardboard or black plastic, and plant your squash in openings 4' apart.
-Mulching with pulled weeds or grass clippings will also give them a boost.
+Mulching with pulled weeds or grass clippings will also give them a gradual nutrient boost.

-I like small marigolds at the feet of tomatoes, and zinnias at the ends of each vegetable row, along with borage.
-Morning Glories are the loveliest way to hide an ugly view, dead stump, wall, or bare bank--the long vines cover themselves with magical blue trumpet flowers.
-Coreopsis and cosmos have such feathery leaves that you can put them just about anywhere; they don't block much light so I put them wherever there are no other flowers.
-Dill gets the same treatment.
-Just sprinkle a few seeds in regular garden soil, and water when needed.
+Morning Glories are the loveliest way to hide an ugly view, dead stump, wall, or bare bank--the long vines cover the offending item, then cover themselves with magical blue trumpet flowers.
+At the opposite extreme, coreopsis and Sensation cosmos have such feathery leaves that you can see through them; they cast next to no shade.
+I scatter them in the beds to add interest and attract beneficial insects--coreopsis among short plants, and cosmos with tall ones.
+Dill is similar.
 When they are an inch or two high, thin to the recommended spacing.
 Picking flowers will stimulate the plant to make more, so enjoy!

 6 Comments